Dolores and Tina Ortiz

 (To tell the truth the photograph of the painting doesn't do it justice, but I promise to do better in the future.)

-Frank V. Oertiz Jr. To Marry Mary Dolores De Avila Duke, Daughter of Army Colonel
+Frank V. Ortiz Jr. To Marry Mary Dolores de Avila Duke, Daughter of Army Colonel

-Colonel and Mrs. Jame thomas Duke of Fort Myer, Va. announce the engagement of their daughter Mary Dolores de Avila Duke and Frank Vincent Ortiz Jr., the son of Mr. and Mrs. Frank V. Ortiz of Santa Fe.
+Colonel and Mrs. James Thomas Duke of Fort Myer, Va. announce the engagement of their daughter Mary Dolores de Avila Duke and Frank Vincent Ortiz Jr., the son of Mr. and Mrs. Frank V. Ortiz of Santa Fe.
 Colonel Duke is the Commanding Officer at Fort Myer.
-Miss Duke attended Georgetown Visitation Convent and was graduted from Ashley Hall, Charleston, S.C.
-She later studied at the Unversity of Grenoble at Grenoble France.
-She made her debut in Charelston S.C. in 1944.
+Miss Duke attended Georgetown Visitation Convent and was graduated from Ashley Hall, Charleston, S.C.
+She later studied at the University of Grenoble at Grenoble France.
+She made her debut in Charleston S.C. in 1944.
 The future bridegroom was graduated from Georgetown University, Washington, D.C. and has attended summer session at the University of New Mexico, the University of Madrid, and the American University of Beirut, Lebanon.
 He served wit the 20th Air Force in the Southwest Pacific Theater during the war.
 He is with the Department of State in the Office of Near Eastern Affairs, Washington D. C. the wedding will take place in May.

 About the Wedding